This post includes affiliate links.

 If you pay just twice the amount as this pattern costs and you have a month’s worth of The Crochet Club Membership with a lot more patterns!
 It’s well worth it.

-A 5.0mm hook was used for the pattern and I used the Caron Simple Soft which you can get HERE which leads you to Michael’s.
+I used a 5.0mm hook for the pattern.
+I also used the Caron Simple Soft which you can get HERE which leads you to Michael’s.

 You will need: